Constantine Nicolozakes

 About Me

-Constantine is enrolled in the Medical Scientist Training Program within the Feinberg School of Medicine at Northwestern University.
-Constantine is working on his PhD in Biomedical Engineering.
-His primary research interests are in the physiological and pathological stability of the shoulder joint.
+Constantine completed his graduate training in the Medical Scientist Training Program within the Feinberg School of Medicine at Northwestern University, receiving both his PhD in Biomedical Engineering and MD.
+In 2024, he continued his training at the Shirley Ryan AbilityLab as a PM&R resident.
+His primary research interests are examining altered neuromuscular control in musculoskeletal pathologies that can be targeted with non-operative treatment.
 Constantine plans to merge his research interests in the future with his clinical interests in rehabilitation and sports medicine.

 Location